hughdmr/P-leProjet-IOT-2023/README.md

-any question? do not hesitate to reach us : louis.fouche@student-cs.fr remy.taha@student-cs.fr
+any question? do not hesitate to reach us : hugues.du-moulinet-dhardemare@student-cs.fr